dectan/pands-project/README.md

 # How to run program #
 <ol>
 <li>$ python analysis</li>
-<li>individual images open. close each image after viewing by clicking "x" on image</li>
+<li>individual images open.
+Close each image after viewing by clicking "x" on image</li>
 <li>.png & .txt files have been updated</li>
 </ol>